Google rolls out earthquake detection and new in-car features for Android

 For developers targeting Android Automotive OS, Google launched upgrades to the emulator so it closely mimics the software in cars with shortcuts to apps and services like Google Assistant, Google Maps, and Google Play.
 The company also made available system images for the Polestar 2, the first car running Android Automotive OS; whitelisted Android Automotive OS apps in the Play Console to enable uploading for quality review and publishing; and made it easier to port Android Auto media apps to Android Automotive OS.
 Developers can reuse almost all of a media app’s code and resources but must create a separate build that meets certain requirements.

 Beyond the Polestar, Google says a number of carmakers remain committed to bringing Android Automotive OS to future models.
 Fiat Chrysler Automobiles will use tech from Harman and Google to build out its connected-car services, with Android Automotive OS powering the next version of its Uconnect infotainment system.
-GM and Renault-Nissan-Mitsubishi Alliance have announced plans for Android Automotive OS, and Volvo says it will embed Google Assistant, Google Play Store, Google Maps. and other Google services into its next-generation Sensus infotainment system, Ivo.
+GM and the Renault-Nissan-Mitsubishi Alliance have announced plans for Android Automotive OS, and Volvo says it will embed Google Assistant, Google Play Store, Google Maps, and other Google services into Ivo, its next-generation Sensus infotainment system.